Age Range: All Ages

 Listen to the Guzheng in the video below.
 Notice that the player uses a pick to pluck some of the strings.

 The bass is the largest member of the string family.
 It has the same basic shape as the violin, but it is much larger which means it is much lower.
-Learn more about the bass in the Classical Kids Music Lesson: All About That (Double) Bass.
+Learn more about the bass in Instrument Exploration: Double Bass.

 7. Finally, in the piece Mothership, you will see the composer using electronics to create some additional sounds.